wanaku-ai/wanaku-demos/03-camel-assistant/README.md

 To ensure the tool is working correctly, open your terminal or command prompt, navigate into the unzipped directory, and run the command to view the help message.

 #### **Linux & macOS**

-On Linux and macOS, you'll first need to make the script executable.

 ```bash
 # Navigate to the directory